Ring of Champions

 Roy Kirkaldy (1938-1948)

-Roy Kirkaldy (Bulldog no.57) joined Canterbury after playing 14 seasons for Waratah Mayfield as a 28-year-old.
-He would go on to play 11 seasons for the Club until the tender age of 38.
+After playing 14 seasons for Waratah Mayfield, Roy Kirkaldy (Bulldog no.57) joined Canterbury as a 28-year-old, and would go on to play 11 seasons for the Club until the age of 38.

-A prolific ball winner, Kirkaldy's influence in the scrum turned Canterbury into a dominant force for a number of years, so much so that he was bestowed the nickname 'The Prince of Hookers'.
+A prolific ball winner, Kirkaldy's influence in the scrum turned Canterbury into a dominant force over a long period, so much so that he was bestowed the nickname 'The Prince of Hookers'.

-Alongside front rowers Eddie Burns and Henry Porter, he was the third member of the formidable combination known as 'The Three Musketeers' that played 94 games together from 1938 and 1948.
+He was a member of the formidable combination known as 'The Three Musketeers' alongside front rowers Eddie Burns and Henry Porter, with the trio playing 94 games together between 1938 and 1948.

-The trio would go on to win the Club's first Premierships in 1938 and 1942, feature in the 1940 and 1947 Grand Finals while taking out the 1939 City Cup, with Kirkaldy's prowess a major factor in the side's change in fortunes.
+Alongside Burns and Porter, Kirkaldy would go on to win the Club's first Premierships in 1938 and 1942, feature in the 1940 and 1947 Grand Finals while taking out the 1939 City Cup, with his prowess in the scrums a major factor in the side's change in fortunes.

 The talented rake also played ten matches for New South Wales, while World War II prevented a potential call-up for Australian duties.
 He also took the mantle as Captain-Coach during 1943, in what was a difficult season due to the unavailability of players serving.